mattray/mattray.github.io/_posts/2020-06-26-chef-infra-server-curl.md

 # curl

 Interacting with the Chef Infra Server API requires authenticating with the client's private key and encoding the messages via openssl.
 While `knife` handles this under the covers, there is a detailed [curl example](https://docs.chef.io/auth/#other-options) in the documentation.
-I've pared it down a bit for brevity:
+I've pared it down a bit for brevity, this currently only handles GETs:
 ```
 #!/usr/bin/env bash